-His work ranges from the purely theoretical to applications of theory, with a focus on computer networking and distributed systems as well as applications in AI and ML.
-Much of his theoretical work has centered on approximation algorithms, particularly problems involving distances, such as graph spanners and related objects.
+His work ranges from the purely theoretical to applications of theory, with a focus on computer networking and distributed systems as well as applications in artificial intelligence and machine learning.
+Much of his theoretical work has centered on approximation algorithms—particularly problems involving distances, such as graph spanners and related objects.
 He has also worked extensively on other types of network design problems, as well as distributed algorithms and processes.
-His more practical work has included datacenter topology design, resilient routing in overlay networks, fast optimization algorithms using machine-learned advice, and other optimization problems motivated by practice.
+His more practical work has included data center topology design, resilient routing in overlay networks, fast optimization algorithms using machine-learned advice, and other optimization problems motivated by practice.

 He earned his undergraduate degree in computer science from Princeton University in 2005 and his PhD from Carnegie Mellon University in 2010.
 Prior to joining Johns Hopkins as an assistant professor in 2014, he spent four years as a postdoctoral fellow at the Weizmann Institute of Science in Rehovot, Israel.